ianfhunter/ianfhunter.github.io/README.md

    ```
 On command-line, you can run `bundle exec jekyll serve` then go to `localhost:4000` to check the result.

+## Sidenav
+You can style the sidenav for your need.
+- Folder name had `.folder_name` class
+- Category name had `.category_name` class.
+You can use `::marker` to style the marker before each summary.

 # Python script

 Having files written in Markdown on Obsidian, I created a python script in order to semi-automatically share selected file, not all file, in my blog.